What Is Cost Per Click (CPC)? Launch Your CPC Campaign

 Is it better to have a high or low CPC?

 You always want to have a low CPC.
-A low CPC means you can allow more clicks for your budget, which means more potential leads.
+A low CPC in marketing means you can allow more clicks for your budget, which means more potential leads.
 It also ensures that you have a high return on investment (ROI) because you’ll earn much more money back than you spent.

 It’s important to think about your CPC in regard to the products you sell in your ads.
 If an average sale earns your business $20 and your CPC is $10, you’re not leaving much room for profit.
 A lower CPC, like $2, allows for a better ROI.